Opera House history

 This extraordinary building had its grand opening in February 1909 with plays given by the Chase-Lister Theatre Company.

 The main part of the auditorium floor was for seating when plays and shows were held.
-The seating capacity was about 800.
+The seating capacity was about 700.
 The chairs could be removed for dancing and other events.
-The third story held the balcony and more offices.
+The third story is the auditorium balcony and more offices.

 Listed on the National Register of Historic Places, the Ellendale Opera House celebrated its 100th anniversary in 2009.

-This beautiful building was the site of a wide variety of events, beginning with traveling theater productions at the turn of the century.
-One of Ellendale's oldest attractions, the Opera House is located on West Main Street.
-The 3-story brick structure was built in 1908 when local businessmen decided to plan for the future of their town.
+This beautiful building has been the site of a wide variety of events, beginning with traveling theater productions at the turn of the century.
+It was built in 1909 when local businessmen decided to plan for the future of their town.

-Contact Jeanette if you would like to rent the lobby for your special occasion.
+Contact Justin if you would like to rent the lobby for your special occasion.